-Global Footprint Network provides licensed copies of the NFA 2016 in Microsoft Excel format.
-Free Academic Editions include workbooks for Hungary and the World.
-Research and project licenses are available for approximately 150 countries for 1961 to 2012.
+Free NFA calculation workbooks are available for Hungary and the World.
+Research and project licenses are available for approximately 150 countries for 1961 to 2016.

 Detailed information on licensing options, including the link to download a free Academic Edition, is available on Global Footprint Network's website or may be obtained by contacting Global Footprint Network directly (data@footprintnetwork.org or +1.510.839.8879).